By Bob Smakula

-You walk into a music store to check out the latest in 6-string guitars that might be suitable for old-time music.
+You walk into a music store to check out the latest in six string guitars that might be suitable for old-time music.
 You overhear the salesman talking to another customer and they seem to be talking in some cryptic code: “D-35, triple 0-18, M-36, D-28s.”
 Should you yell “Bingo!?”
 No, they are talking about different Martin guitar models.

 These days I see more and more old-time musicians using smaller guitars.
 The size 5 is the smallest standard model that Martin has made in large quantity.
-Country music fans will recognize the guitar Marty Robbins uses as a 5-18.
+Country music fans will recognize the guitar Marty Robbins used as a 5-18.

 As the prefix numbers get smaller the guitars get bigger.
 After 5, come 4, 3, 2, and 1.
-Most of these sizes were made before World War II and are not common now as most people prefer the tone and volume of larger guitars for group sessions.
+Most of these sizes were made before World War II and are not common now, as most people prefer the tone and volume of larger guitars for group sessions.